roodriigoooo/HELPFUL-RAG-for-Search/README.md

 ## Ongoing Work
-- Integration with Knowledge Graphs (Supply trees) for enhanced relationship mapping, alternative paths computation, memory concerns, etc.
+- Integration with Knowledge Graphs (Supply trees) for enhanced relationship mapping, alternative paths computation, memory concerns, etc. OKH -> OKW matching should return an array of supply trees.
-- Integration of specialized agents for highly domain-specific tasks.
+- Integration of specialized agents for highly domain-specific tasks. (too soon for this)
 - Auto-RAG?
-To automatically detect appropriate methods of query search.
+To automatically detect appropriate methods of query search. (too soon for this)
+- Improve and refactor chunking methods to further enhance retrieval, thinking about other matching scenarios.